UWM-Libraries/waml-openindexmaps-workshop/exercise3.md

 - Click the Project CRS ![EPSG:3857](/image/project-crs.png) and change it to EPSG:4326 "WGS 84"
 - Move your cursor to the four corners of the state and note the values shown in the Coordinate display ![Coordinate](/image/ex3-coordinate.png).
 - Open the "Create Grid" processing tool
+- Set the following parameters:
-- Grid type = Rectangle (Polygon)
+  -- Grid type = Rectangle (Polygon)

-`TODO: This next step has changed slightly in the LTR version`

-- Grid extent -- click `...` > Select extent on canvas, then drag a rectangle covering Colorado
+  -- Grid extent -- click the down arrow on the far right and select > Draw on Map Canvas, then drag a rectangle covering Colorado
-- Fine tune the coordinates by rounding to the nearest whole number ("-109, -102, 37, 41")
-- Set the horizontal and vertical spacing to 0.25 degrees
+  -- Fine tune the Grid extent coordinates by rounding to the nearest whole number ("-109, -102, 37, 41") -- Set the horizontal and vertical spacing to 0.25 degrees -- Leave the default values for the other fields
 - Click "Run"

 ## 2. Label the cells